uriel1998/newsbeuter-dangerzone/README.md

 #### todo.txt (output)

-Install and set up [Todo-txt](http://todotxt.org/).
-It will add a task made up of the title and the URL.
+This actually has integrations for two different todo systems, both [Todo-txt](http://todotxt.org/) and [todoman](https://github.com/pimutils/todoman), depending on what is available and installed.
+It will try `todo-txt` first.
+It will add a task made up of the title and the URL

 #### Send to email (output)